 : You can open Streak technicals window directly from the scanner result and quickly get a technical view on an instrument.

 : By clicking on this icon you will be able to open the chart for the respective scrip in a new tab.
-Now that you have a list of stocks on which you want to trade on, you can select all the scrips by clicking on black checkbox in the right side of the screen.
+Now that you have a list of stocks on which you want to trade on, you can select all the scrips by clicking on checkbox in the left side of the screen.
 After this, you can click on "Add to Basket" to add in an existing basket or create a custom basket, comprising of the result.
 Alternatively, you can click on "Create Strategy" to directly import the scrips from the result.

-You can only import a maximum of 20 scrips for basket creation and for strategy implementation you can import a maximum of 50 scrips.
+You can only import a maximum of 100 scrips for basket creation and for strategy implementation you can import a maximum of 50 scrips.

 Technicals provides a technical overview (bullish/bearish/neutral) of an instrument based on 27 most popular oscillator and moving average indicators.
 By default, the technical view is based on an hourly time frame, but this can be changed between 1 min to 1 day, for long and short term instantly, based on your style of trading.

-You can get detailed information about the specific moving average and oscillator indicators separately by clicking on the Technicals tab.
-On clicking on the Strategies tab (in technicals window), you can also see a list of sample strategies.
+You can get detailed information about the specific moving average and oscillator indicators separately by scrolling down.
+At the bottom you can also see a list of sample strategies.
 You can further choose a strategy and backtest it on historical data of the instruments.

 How is scanner different from Create?